benperera/ao12psr/README.md

   psr12run.py -f filename.fits -p -w
 ```

-Tools in the pipeline can be manually used as shown in this example notebook.
+The tools in the pipeline can also be used manually as shown in this example notebook.